pachyderm/python-pachyderm/contributing.md

 ### Style

+We use `black` as our Python code formatter.
+After running `make init`, there should be a pre-commit hook that runs `black` and `flake8` automatically.
-We follow PEP-8, with slightly loosened max line lengths.
-You can check that your code changes match the expected style by running `make lint` locally.
+You can also check that your code changes match the expected style by running `make lint` locally.
 The linter will also run in CI and fail if there are any stylistic discrepancies.

 ### Rebuilding protobuf code